Services

 Note!
 For the syllabus to be visible to students, the teacher must open and save it.

-The Syllabus provides essential course information directly sourced from Sisu.
+The Syllabus provides essential course information directly from Sisu.
 Located in the upper right corner of the workspace, the syllabus is accessible to all users on the course page and appears in MyCourses search results.
 The teacher is responsible for adding implementation-specific details to the course description.

 If you do not see the Edit next to the Syllabus button:

-- Ensure that you have a Teacher role in the course workspace.
-(If you do not have the Teacher role, you will not see, for example, the Edit mode button or the Participants tab.)
+• Ensure that you are logged into MyCourses and that you have a Teacher role in the course workspace.
+(Only a teacher can see the Edit mode button in the upper right corner, or the Participants tab.)

-- Check that the course workspace has been created based on the Sisu information.
+• Check that the course workspace has been created based on the Sisu information.

 Note!
 Information coming from Sisu can only be modified in Sisu.